ovh/docs/pages/public_cloud/integrations/prefect_guide_01_getting_started/guide.en-gb.md

 Variables are intended for values with infrequent writes and frequent reads.

-For example, we can use Variables to **store the UUID** of a Public Cloud Project.
-To do this, go to your workspace, on the Prefect website, and click on the `Variables` section.
+For example, we can use variables to **store the UUID** of a Public Cloud project.
+To do this, go to your workspace on the Prefect website and click on the `Variables` section.

-Then, click the `+` icon to create your first Prefect Variable.
+Then, click the `+` icon to create your first Prefect variable.
 Name it `project_uuid` and assign its value (You can find your `Project UUID` in the Control panel (UI) or via the API).

 ### Install OVHcloud Python SDK for API